iganets/iganet/docs/tutorial01.md

 ### The logging mechanism

-IgANets has its own logging mechanism.
+IGAnets has its own logging mechanism.
 Instead of writing output to `std::cout` and `std:cerr` it is recommended to write ouput to `iganet::Log(...)` and specify the log level as follows